Konadu-Akwasi-Akuoko/Object-Oriented-Thought-Process/notes/01-introduction-to-object-oriented-concepts/README.md

 Inheritance provides a rich set of design advantages.
 When you’re designing a Cat class, the Mammal class provides much of the functionality needed.
 By inheriting from the Mammal object, Cat already has all the attributes and behaviors that make it a true mammal.
 To make it more specifically a cat type of mammal, the Cat class must include any attributes or behaviors that pertain solely to a cat.

+A superclass doesn’t have any inherent knowledge that it’s being used as a superclass.
+It’s just a class that happens to be extended by another class.
+The subclass is the one that knows about the superclass because it uses the extends keyword to inherit the properties and methods of the superclass.

+## Abstraction